eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 the PID or attestation over its lifetime.
 Management may include re-issuing the PID or attestation with the same or with different attribute values.
 The Provider can also revoke the PID or the attestation, possibly based on a request of the User.
-The managenent of PIDs and attestations is discussed in [Section 6.6.5](#665-pid-or-attestation-management).
+The management of PIDs and attestations is discussed in [Section 6.6.5](#665-pid-or-attestation-management).
 5. Finally, [Section 6.6.6](#666-pid-or-attestation-deletion) discusses what
 happens if a User decides to delete a PID or an attestation from their Wallet Unit.